-It is a common belief that the distance a car has travelled should be the main reason for determining its sale price.
-But what if we were to tell you that this isn’t completely true?
-Although mileage can be a good indicator of cost, there are so many other factors that need to be considered when determining the value of a car.
+It is a commonly held belief that the distance a car has travelled should be the main reason for determining its sale price.
+But what if we told you that this isn’t completely true?
+While mileage can be a good indicator of cost, there are so many other factors that need to be considered when determining the value of a car.

-In general, buyers often want the car they are buying to have less than 100,000 kilometres on the clock when they purchase it.
+In general, buyers often want the car they are buying to have less than 100,000 kilometres on the clock at the time of purchase.
 But the truth is, there is no such thing as a car having been driven for ‘too many kilometres’.

-A car that has never been serviced, driven roughly and never had its oil changed might have only done 50,000km, but it will be in bad shape.
+A car that has never been serviced, roughly driven and never had any other maintenance work completed might have only done 50,000km, but it will be in bad shape.
 In comparison, a car that has been regularly serviced, driven sensibly, regularly had its oil changed and never been in an accident, could be in better shape even though it might have 200,000km on the clock.

 If a car has been well-looked after, it should have crossed off its regular services, and this should all have been tracked in the maintenance logbook.

-For example, a car should be serviced every 5,000km, have its timing belt changed every 100,000km, have its oil changed around once every three months and have its tyres replaced every three to four years.
+Generally speaking, a car should be serviced every six months or 12,500km, whichever comes first.
+Its timing belt changed every 100,000km or every five years and oil changed around once every three months.
+Tyres should be replaced every four to five years.

-For example, tyres should be checked every month and air put into them.
-When pumping up the tyres, the tread should be inspected to make sure the tyre is not becoming bald, as this could make the car unsafe.
+There are of course variables to these milestones owners should be aware of.
+For example, tyre pressure should be checked every month and air put into them.
+When pumping the tyres, the tread should be inspected to make sure the tyre is not becoming bald, as this could make the car unsafe.

-The car with the highest vehicle mileage on world record is a 1966 Volvo 1800S, which has done more than 4.8 million kms!
+The car with the highest vehicle mileage on record is a 1966 Volvo 1800S, which has clocked more than 4.8 million kms!

 However, running a car forever and into the ground isn’t advised, and more often than not, the higher the mileage on a car, the less it will be worth.